Ani1211999/LinkGPT_for_TAG4LP_Datasets/README.md

 ## Introduction

-This is the official implementation of paper [LinkGPT: Teaching Large Language Models To Predict Missing Links]( https://arxiv.org/abs/2406.04640 ).
+This repository uses LinkGPT framework as published in the paper [LinkGPT: Teaching Large Language Models To Predict Missing Links]( https://arxiv.org/abs/2406.04640 ) and the repository [LinkGPT](https://github.com/twelfth-star/LinkGPT) for performing prediction on the datasets mentioned in the [TAG4LP](https://github.com/ChenS676/TAG4LP) repository.

 ![Architecture of LinkGPT](assets/arch.png)